MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Inventory Operational Visibility.md

 This query screen can be accessed from multiple areas for different scenarios.
 Below are some usecases:

-### Usecase 1: An Inventory planner looking for operational visibility
+### Usecase 1: An Inventory planner wants operational visibility

 1. Goto the **sitemap** under **Demand planning** and click on **Operational visibility**.
 2. The left half of the screen is the query screen.